xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

   * If the Solar is at least Trained in Bureaucracy, she can make readers assume the letter was written by a hierarchical superior.

   * She can simply sign the letter, in which case the deception will automatically succeed unless the target has reasons to suspect its origin or conent.

+## Tier 4

+### Flag of All Nations Method
+`Mind 6, Action`

+**The authority of the Lawgivers transcends boundaries.
+All nations are their nations; all people are their people.**

+The Lawgiver designs an insignia for a specific travelling group or vessel and a specific journey.

+As long as the travelling group or vessel displays the insigna, anyone spotting them will assume they are allies, regardless of their appearance.

+People who have *specific* suspicions about the behaviour of the group or the identity of some member of the group can contest the effect with Investigation vs the Lawgiver's Bureaucracy.

+### Flashing Quill Atemi
+`Mind 6, Action`

+The Lawgiver strikes a body of text with her fingers, reshaping the language to serve her purposes.

+With this Charm, the Solar may edit a manuscript, letter, or tome with untraceable precision.

+Where she draws her fingertips through lines, words lift from pages as if they were never written.

+Where she draws her fingertips through runes, ink chases itself into the shapes of new words.

+Through use of this Charm, the Solar can change the targets of written social influence, and can redefine what is intended by any social influence she encounters.

+Modifying a work encrypted with magic allows her to redirect the targets of that magic.

+If she wishes to alter magic she is incapable of producing, she must possess Essence 5+ and must use Power-Snaring Image in combination with this Charm.

+This combination explicitly allows her to alter magic for which she does not meet minimums.

+### Infinitely-Efficient Register
+[requires leading an organization and/or a system for long-term projects]

+### Single Voice Kata
+`Mind 4, Enabler`

+[This feels like a nice gimmick, but no more than that =| ]

+**There is a point in the infinite distance where purity and entropy touch.
+That point is both “before” and “after” but the Solar may reach it with a thought, to draw forth perfect language.**

+While this Charm is active, the Solar speaks a language that can be understood by all who hear it.

+Knowledge of this language is purely instinctual; characters understand the Solar’s words as she shapes them.

+Her perfect language cannot be learned, as it has no intelligible words, letters or mechanics.

+Consequently, it cannot be repeated back to the Solar such that she would comprehend it.

+This Charm allows purely one way communications, imparting no knowledge of languages the Solar has not yet learned.

+Spirits despise being addressed by a Solar using this Charm, and the Fair Folk feel physical pain to hear it spoken.

+A Solar should only use this Charm against such beings if she deliberately intends to cause offense.

+### Woe-Capturing Web
+`Mind 5, Enabler`

+Any time a magic is laid against an organization the Lawgiver belongs to, the GM gives her player the opportunity to activate this charm.

+If the player does so, the Lawgiver will learn the rough effects of the magic, and reduce the Difficulty to remove or work around it by 2.

+She can also inspect her immaculately-kept paperwork to discover information that she can use to profile and possibly identify the one whose magic has been snared.
+To find the perpetrator's identity she needs to roll Bureaucracy against his Level.

+If she is successful, she can immediately commit 1 Essence to trap the perpetrator's Pool used to fuel the magic, preventing him from relinquishing the curse before its normal duration has expired.